eclipse-sw360/sw360.website/content/en/docs/Developers/TestCases/Test-Cases-Projects.md

 6 | Click _Cancel_ button | New project _Summary_ page is displayed
 7 | Click on _Projects_ tab | The new project should be added to the projects list

-**TC02: Add a full project with relations, releases and send to clearing process**
+## Add a full project with relations, releases and send to clearing process

 Step | Action | Result
 ---:|:-----|:----